microsoft/otdd/README.md

 ### Using a custom feature distance

-By default, OTDD using the (squared) Euclidean distance between features.
+By default, OTDD uses the (squared) Euclidean distance between features.
 To use a custom distance in domains where it makes sense to use one (e.g., images), one can pass a callable to OTDD using the `feature_cost` arg.
 Example:

 ```python